peter-evans/create-pull-request/docs/concepts-guidelines.md

 3. Create a [Personal Access Token (PAT)](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
 4. Logout and log back in to your main user account.
 5. Add a secret to your repository containing the above PAT.
-6. As shown in the following example workflow, switch the git remote to the fork's URL after checkout and set the action input `request-on-parent` to `true`.
+6. As shown in the following example workflow, switch the git remote to the fork's URL after checkout and set the action input `request-to-parent` to `true`.

 ```yaml
       - uses: actions/checkout@v2